tomerfiliba/tomerfiliba.github.io/blog/_scrap/Wizard-Toolkit.md

 "expressing" wizards more compactly.
 This has also led to the realization that once the business logic and presentation are separate, there's no reason to limit ourselves to terminal-based interaction: our wizard-toolkit could do the plumbing and work with terminals, GUIs, web-browsers, etc.
-Our business logic would remain oblivious of this -- we could have a nice GUI at zero-cost!
+The business logic would remain oblivious of this, and we could have a nice GUI at zero-cost!
 And last but not least, there was also the issue of *styling*, i.e., printing colored text, that I wanted to get rid of.